Snow Tha Product: Personal life

-In a June 2018 interview, Snow revealed that she got married when she was 18 which lasted for a decade from 2006 until 2016.
-From her marriage, she has a child by the name of Andrew "Drew" Feliciano Jr. (born April 2010) with her former husband, Andrew Feliciano.
+In a June 2018 interview, Snow revealed that she was married from 2006, when she was 19, until 2016.
+From her marriage, she has a child, born April 2010, with her former husband, Andrew Feliciano.
 During an interview with Power 106 Los Angeles radio show in July 2018 she spoke about her experience raising her son and said her son was eight years old during the time of the interview.
 Her son is of partial Puerto Rican and Dominican descent.

 In 2017, Snow started dating Julisa Aponte, also known as (Daddie) JuJu.
 On July 10, 2019, they announced their engagement when JuJu proposed to her.
 Snow announced they ended their relationship in late March 2022, after a few difficult months together.
 Snow has a YouTube channel called "everydaydays" and a podcast called "everynightnights".
-The YouTube channel was created on January 23, 2017, but was not officially used until November 28, 2018, for its first video.

 In 2020, during the COVID-19 pandemic, Snow bought a ranch in California, wanting to embrace her Mexican roots of living on a ranch and centralizing all of her operations and businesses.
 She moved in September 2020.

-Snow has always been very open that she has ADHD, and says that having ADHD is something that motivates her to put her energy in different projects.
+Snow has always been open that she has ADHD, and says that having ADHD motivates her to put her energy in various projects.

 In December 2024, Snow acquired Mexican citizenship.

-She is currently in a serious relationship with Stephanie Marie.
+In May 2025, she married Stephanie Marie.